wulechuan/wulechuan-bash-rainbow-prompt-PROJECT-DEPRECATED/ReadMe.md

 ### How to use (apply) a color palette

 The way to apply a color palette file varies according to the target environments.
-Some can utilize the provided `.mintty` file directly without any pain.
+Some can utilize the provided `.minttyrc` file directly without any pain, as long as the `.minttyrc` file is located in the correct folder.
+Others can not,
-Others not, so you have to apply color values one by one manually.
+so you have to apply color values one by one manually.

 #### Use the color palette file in Cygwin for Windows